 Born in Béarn, Pyrénées-Atlantiques (Gascony), in 1652, Jean-Vincent d’Abbadie returned to France in 1701 hoping to consolidate his title and inheritance as third baron de Saint-Castin.
-His effort in that regard were thwarted by family members.
-He had been absent a very long time.
+His effort in that regard was thwarted by family members.
+He had been absent for a very long time.
 He died at Pau, Pyrénées-Atlantiques, in 1707, in his fifties.
 Opposition to his legitimate claim proved more deleterious than life in a wigwam.

 Longfellow’s “The Baron of St. Castine”

 However, he is remembered not only as his namesake, Castine, but because Henry Wadsworth Longfellow (1807–1882), who was born in Portland, Maine, wrote a poem honouring the baron de Saint-Castin, “The Baron of St. Castine,” part of Tales of a Wayside Inn (1864).
 Longfellow is the author of Évangéline, a Tale of Acadie, 1847. Évangéline is a fictional victim of the Expulsion of the Acadians, in 1755.

 The poem refers to Saint-Castin’s father, but Castine’s father had probably died prior to his son’s departure for New France.
 However, the image of an ageing father awaiting the return of his son in a French castle was far too compelling for Longfellow not to depict.